CocoaPods/cocoapods.github.com/source/guides/installing_cocoapods.html.md

     $ [sudo] gem install cocoapods

-To enjoy performance benefits you can install a modern Ruby like 2.0.0 trough a Ruby manager like RVM.
-If you don't use the system Ruby avoid to use sudo as it creates bad effects.
+To enjoy performance benefits you can install a modern Ruby like 2.0.0 through a Ruby version manager like [RVM](http://rvm.io).
+If you are using RVM, or equivalent, we suggest not using `sudo` as it may have some unintended effects on other parts of your system.

 ### Update